Working In Canada

 • Internship Link: The internship must be directly related to your field of study.

 • Wages and Standards: Wages and labor standards must comply with the labor laws of the province or territory.
-Whether the internship is paid depends on local labor laws.

 Applying for IEC